 When the component is enabled by the user, its associated variable will be set to 1 (true).
 Otherwise it will be set to 0 (false).
 Before extracting files, the package evaluates component variables: if a component variable is set to 0, then the package will not extract the files inside this component.

-Note: you can still change the values of the component variables yourself using custom actions.
+You can still change the values of the component variables yourself using custom actions.

 The "Component Title" and "Component Description" may be changed using the Component Properties dialog.
 You can open the latter by double-clicking on the wished component in the component list: